-Airline Employee Obtained Passenger’s Phone Number, Allegedly Harassed Her During and After Flight
+Airline Worker Obtained Passenger’s Phone Number in San Diego, Then Harassed Her Via Text, Lawsuit Alleges

 The texts came from an unfamiliar number.
 But the man on the other end of the conversation gave the impression that he knew her and could see her.